 The RBA field will contain the offset of a record belonging to the last file processed by SELCOPY.
-For input files, the RBA will be that of the last record read.
-For output files, the RBA will be that of the next output record to be written, not the last record written.
+For input files, the RBA will be that of the last record to be written, not the last record written.

 For file sizes in excess of 4G, the senior 4 bytes of the RBA at position RBA-4 will be non-zero.